Is it time to trade in your old broking group?

 The paintwork is chipped and their tyres have no tread.
 But still, they keep on going…

 Now that the elections are over and we’re all breathing a bit easier, the time is right to treat yourself to a new and improved model.

-Seriously though, some new aggregators out there are worth a closer look.
+Seriously though, some new broking groups out there are worth a closer look.

 Today’s best businesses are platforms for their members to contribute to and to learn from, is in stark contrast to the old fashioned 90’s autocracies.

 In those models, absolute power was held by only the chosen few.